 We propose a low overhead, on-line memory monitoring scheme utilizing a set of novel hardware counters.
-The counters act like pressure gauges indicating the marginal gain in the number of hits from increasing the cache size or hit-rates as a function of cache size.
+The counters indicate the marginal gain in cache hits as the size of the cache is increased, which gives the cache miss-rate as a function of cache size.
 Using the counters, we describe a scheme that enables an accurate estimate of the isolated miss-rates of each process as a function of cache size under the standard LRU replacement policy.
 This information can be used to schedule jobs or to partition the cache to minimize the overall miss-rate.
 The data collected by the monitors can also be used by an analytical model of cache and memory behavior to produce a more accurate overall miss-rate for the collection of processes sharing a cache in both time and space.
 This overall miss-rate can be used to improve scheduling and partitioning schemes.